ViktorKoryakov/ViktorKoryakov/README.md

 - 👀 I'm interested in programming, photographing, playing Minecraft and editing Яндекс.Карт
 - 🌱 At the time of writting I learn HTML/CSS/JavaScript (Web Development) and Python
 - :x: I haven't any work experience
-- :en: I know English at level of А2-B1 (sometimes I use a translator)
+- :gb: I know English at level of А2-B1 (sometimes I use a translator)
 - ✨ My dream - work at VKontakte or at Yandex
 - 📫 You can contact me by Discord - @mrvikor.
 It is advisable to indicate that you are from GitHub.
 -----